Roymero/Weather-Forecast/README.md

 # Weather Forecast
-- Weather Software using OpenWeather API that shows you the current weather in any city.
+- Weather Software using OpenWeatherMap API that shows you the current weather in any city.

 - Type the city name you want to search for in the search bar and press "enter".